Drug interactions between sulfamethizole and sulfamethoxazole / trimethoprim

 There were no interactions found in our database between sulfamethizole and sulfamethoxazole / trimethoprim - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

-A total of 114 drugs (619 brand and generic names) are known to interact with sulfamethizole.
+A total of 124 drugs are known to interact with sulfamethizole.

 - Sulfamethizole is in the drug class sulfonamides.

 - Sulfamethizole is used to treat Bacterial Infection.

 - Sulfamethoxazole / trimethoprim is a member of the drug class sulfonamides.